www.animallaw.info

 (a) Fishing or frogging are permitted only during the seasons specifically established for these activities under the particular wildlife management area.

-(b) Shooting frogs is permitted only during hunting seasons established for the particular wildlife management area and only with guns that are legal to use during each particular open hunting season.
+(b) Shooting frogs is permitted only during hunting seasons established for the particular wildlife management area and only with guns that are legal methods of take during each particular open hunting season.